 One of my family’s favorite things about tacos is that everyone can top their own however they like.
 I put out different topping options depending on what I have on hand and what’s in season.
-Our fish tacos and fish taco salad are different every time we have them.
+Our fish tacos, crispy pork carnitas, and fish taco salad are different every time we have them.

 Usually, tacos al pastor are served with additional fresh or grilled pineapple, diced red onion, cilantro, and avocado.
 We also really like this taco slaw.

 Mexican Style Al Pastor Tacos Recipe

 - 5-6 lbs boneless pork shoulder (or boston butt)